How to Get Dog Pee Smells & Stains Out of a Mattress – 4 Easy Steps

 So, either you’ve just caught your dog in the act, or you can tell that this mess was recently left on your mattress.
 Some of the factors you need to consider are the size of the stain, just how fresh it is, and what kind of mattress you own.

 If you own a foam mattress, you will need to act quickly to soak up as much urine as possible, as these kinds of mattresses tend to absorb liquids very rapidly.
 However, regardless of what type of mattress you own, you should act quickly in such a situation.

-How to Get Dog Pee Smell Out of Mattress
+The 4 Main Steps to Get Dog Pee Smell Out of a Mattress

 1. Take The Dog Out Of The Room

 Before you start cleaning, take your dog out of the room.
 While cleaning up his urine, your actions might tell your dog that peeing on your mattress means he has gained your attention.
 If this isn’t the first time he’s peed on your bed, and the steps outlined here aren’t working, you might also try to change the layout of your bedroom furniture.